radiantlogic-v8/documentation-new/documentation/sys-admin-guide-rebuild/09-logs.md

 For the Control Panels, the items in the drop-down list are Control Panel – Server and Control Panel – Access.
 The default log file name for the server is web.log.
 The default log file name for the access information is web_access.log.

 For the Sync Agents used in real-time persistent cache refresh, the item in the drop-down list is Sync Agents – Agents.
 The default log file name is agent_fid_sd_agent_real_time.log.

+### Log File Integrity Assurance

+The Log file integrity assurance option adds a signature file (.sig) to the contents of the compressed log file when it is archived.
+This signature can then be verified for authenticity.

+#### Enabling Log File Integrity Assurance

+To enable log file integrity assurance:

+1. On the Main Control Panel, navigate to the Settings tab > Logs > Log Settings.

+1. Check the Integrity Assurance box (requires Expert Mode).

+    >[!note] This appends the server.log.file.archive value with **_sig**.

+1. Click Save.

+1. On the Main Control Panel’s Dashboard tab, restart FID.

+#### Verifying the Authenticity of the Signature

+With this signature file and a public key, you can use a third-party utility such as openSSL to verify the signature.

+To verify the signature, run the following command:

+    openssl dgst -verify <path_to_publickey_file> -keyform PEM -sha512 -signature <path_to_signature_file> -binary <path_to_source_file>

+For example:

+C:\radiantone\vds7.4\vds_server\logs>openssl dgst -verify rli_pub.key -keyform PEM -sha512 -signature vds_server_access-2023-04-26_18-02-20.log.sig -binary vds_server_access-2023-04-26_18-02-20.log

+If the source file is authentic, the above command returns “Verified OK”.
+If the source file has been tampered with, the above command returns “Verification Failure”.

 ## Access Logs